-Kenya Airways (KQ) has today resumed operations following yesterday’s stalemate owing to a staff boycott that forced the national carrier to cancel flights and delay several others.
+Kenya Airways (KQ) has today resumed operations following yesterday’s stalemate owing to a staff strike action that forced the national carrier to cancel flights and delay several others.

 According to a press statement issued on Sunday evening, 67 flights took off yesterday evening from 4pm.